Updated: 2 days ago

 Fun Additions to Happy Mail

 If you’ve been following along on Instagram, you know that I’m all about fun yarn and ribbon.
 I love Yarn Bee brand from Hobby Lobby.
-They make really good chuncky yarn and have a good variety of colors.
+They make really good chunky yarn and have a good variety of colors.
 I also love that they often have it on sale!
 You can also find unique yarn from Etsy!
-I also like cutting 1 inch (or smaller) strips of fabric to use as ribbon.
+I also like cutting 1 inch wide (or smaller) strips of fabric to use as ribbon.
 This can add fun texture and pattern.
 I cut fabric strips with a rotary cutter as mentioned above.
 I’ve found great yarn and ribbon at Joann Fabric, Michaels and Walmart.
 You can also add in crinkle paper, glitter, confetti and Washi tape to make it your own!

 I hope this was helpful for anyone getting started with printing at home.
 It sounds like a lot, but don’t be intimated.
 Once you have the supplies you need, you will have endless possibilities for happy mail!
 For videos, check out the “printing tips” highlight I have saved on Instagram.
 If you have any other questions or you want to share print at home products that you love, please leave them in the comments!